camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 <div bpmn="workflow-patterns/loop-marker.bpmn" callouts="taskA" />

-### Parallel static branches
+### Static parallel branches

+You want some pre-modelled tasks to be carried out in parallel.
 See [Workflow Pattern 2: Parallel Split](http://www.workflowpatterns.com/patterns/control/new/wcp2.php) and [Workflow Pattern 33: Generalized AND-Join](http://www.workflowpatterns.com/patterns/control/new/wcp33.php): "The divergence of a branch into two or more parallel branches each of which execute concurrently".
 Plus "the convergence of two or more branches into a single subsequent branch".

 In BPMN this is typically implemented using [parallel gateways](/docs/components/modeler/bpmn/parallel-gateways/), also called AND-gateways: